Your Global Team Isn't Broken. It's Speaking Two Different Languages.

 By Jay Vergara

-You’ve probably seen this before.
-A team that looks great on paper, smart people with clear goals and good intentions, but somehow the work keeps stalling and deadlines get missed and tensions build and nobody can quite explain why.
+A team that looks great on paper, smart people with clear goals and good intentions, somehow keeps stalling, with deadlines slipping and tensions building and nobody able to explain why.

-This isn’t about language proficiency.
+This goes beyond language proficiency.
 Everyone might speak English fluently.
-The problem is deeper than words… it’s about meaning.
-And the gap between how different cultures create, share, and interpret meaning is one of the most underestimated challenges in global business.
+The problem sits at the level of meaning, and the gap between how different cultures create, share, and interpret meaning is one of the most underestimated challenges in global business.

 In 1976, anthropologist Edward T. Hall introduced a framework that remains one of the most useful tools for understanding cross cultural communication.
 He described cultures as falling on a spectrum between ‘high context’ and ‘low context.’

 ‘Low context cultures’ (think the United States, Canada, Australia, Germany, the Netherlands) put the meaning in the words.
-Communication is explicit, direct, and literal, and if something matters you say it clearly.
+Communication is explicit, direct, and literal.
+If something matters, you say it clearly.
 Silence tends to get interpreted as agreement or disengagement, feedback is given directly, and contracts and written documentation carry significant weight.

 ‘High context cultures’ (think Japan, China, Korea, many Southeast Asian and Middle Eastern cultures) put the meaning in the context around the words.
 Tone, timing, relationship, hierarchy, body language, and what isn’t said all carry as much meaning as what is said.
 Silence can mean respect or disagreement or contemplation or deference, and feedback tends to be indirect because relationships and trust carry more weight than formal agreements.

 Neither style is better.
 Both are sophisticated systems for communicating effectively within their own cultural context.
-The problem shows up when they collide in a global team and nobody has a shared framework for navigating the difference.
+The problem shows up when they collide in a global team without a shared framework for navigating the difference.

 Most organizations have some version of “cultural awareness” training.
 People learn about holidays, customs, and etiquette.
-That’s a start, but it isn’t enough.
+The training is a start, and on its own it doesn’t go far enough.

 Bucker and colleagues (2024) developed and validated a scale for measuring ‘team cultural intelligence,’ which they define as a team’s collective ability to function effectively in culturally diverse settings.
-Their research shows that cultural intelligence isn’t just an individual trait.
-It’s a team capability that can be developed.
+Their research shows that cultural intelligence is a team capability that can be developed, more than an individual trait alone.

 The Cultural Intelligence Center has compiled decades of research showing that teams with higher CQ (cultural intelligence quotient) outperform those with lower CQ on virtually every measure: innovation, decision quality, employee satisfaction, and retention.
-The key finding?
-CQ isn’t about knowing facts about other cultures.
-It’s about having the metacognitive skills to recognize when cultural differences are at play and the behavioral flexibility to adapt in real time.
+The key finding: CQ comes from the metacognitive skills to recognize when cultural differences are at play and the behavioral flexibility to adapt in real time, more than from accumulating facts about other cultures.

-This is the difference between knowing that Japanese business culture values harmony and actually being able to recognize in a live meeting that your Tokyo colleague’s polite agreement might mean “I have serious concerns but this isn’t the right setting to raise them.”
+The distinction matters in practice.
+Knowing that Japanese business culture values harmony is different from being able to recognize, in a live meeting, that your Tokyo colleague’s polite agreement might mean “I have serious concerns but this isn’t the right setting to raise them.”

 Three weeks later, the Osaka team surfaces major concerns through their manager, who raises them with the product lead in a private conversation.
 The San Francisco team is frustrated.
 “Why didn’t they say something in the meeting?”